EbookFoundation/free-programming-books/README.md

 This list was originally a clone of [StackOverflow - List of Freely Available Programming Books](https://web.archive.org/web/20140606191453/http://stackoverflow.com/questions/194812/list-of-freely-available-programming-books/392926) with contributions from Karan Bhangui and George Stocker.

 The list was moved to GitHub by Victor Felder for collaborative updating and maintenance.
-It has grown to become one of [GitHub's most popular repositories](https://octoverse.github.com/), with 243,000+ stars, about 9,700 watchers, more than 7,100 commits, 1,900+ contributors, and 50,000+ forks.
+It has evolved to become one of [GitHub's most popular repositories](https://octoverse.github.com/), with 243,000+ stars, about 9,700 watchers, more than 7,100 commits, 1,900+ contributors, and 50,000+ forks.

 <div align="center" markdown="1">